tommason14/mccg/python_tutorial.md

 # File operations

 Lots of menial tasks involve reading text files, modifying them, then writing the data to a new file.
 These tasks are simple using Python.
 To open a file, just use the `open` function.
-This takes two arguments, the file name and how you'd like to open it: in read mode, 'r', write mode, 'w', or append mode, 'a'.
-There are other options available for binary, such as 'rb' and 'wb'.
+This takes two arguments, the file name and how you'd like to open it: in read mode, `'r'`, write mode, `'w'`, or append mode, `'a'`.
+There are other options available for binary, such as `'rb'` and `'wb'`.
 Remember to close the file after you have finished processing it!

 ```python